 - (a) Such burning shall be done only after the first heavy fall rains and shall be completed before April 1; - (b) It may occur within cleared firebreaks of not less than 10 ft.
 (3.05 m) in width; - (c) Use of the broadcast burning prescription of the Stream and Lake Protection Zone for Class I, and lass II, is prohibited.
-Where necessary to protect downstream beneficial uses, the director may prohibit burning prescriptions in Class III watercourses; - (d) Exceptions to requirements (a), (b) and (c) above may be granted provided a project-type burning permit is obtained prior to burning and the terms of the permit are adhered to while burning.
+Where necessary to protect downstream beneficial uses, the Director may prohibit burning prescriptions in Class III watercourses; - (d) Exceptions to requirements (a), (b) and (c) above may be granted provided a project-type burning permit is obtained prior to burning and the terms of the permit are adhered to while burning.

-917.4 Treatment of Logging Slash in the Southern Subdistrict917.4 Treatment of Logging Slash in the Southern Subdistrict [Coast]
+917.4 Treatment of Logging Slash in the Southern Subdistrict [Coast]